FredHutch/cookbook-objectivefs/README.md

 # Use

-ObjectiveFS requires a license and download of a package from behind a (login)[https://objectivefs.com/user/downloads].
+The ObjectiveFS requires a license and downloads are behind a [login](https://objectivefs.com/user/downloads).
 Thus you must first download and determine another method of distributing this package within your organization.

 Package installation in this cookbook (via the `default` recipe) assumes you have incorporated the package into a local APT repository and will use `apt` to